jgoodall/jgoodall.github.io/papers/index.md

 ## Refereed Conference Publications

+Ragan, Eric, Andrew Pachuilo, **John R. Goodall**, and Felipe Bacim.
+"Preserving Contextual Awareness during Selection of Moving Targets in Animated Stream Visualizations."
+To appear in Proceedings of International Conference on Advanced Visual Interfaces (AVI), 2020.

+Ragan, Eric, Andrew Stamps, and **John R. Goodall**.
+"Empirical Study of Focus-Plus-Context and Aggregation Techniques for the Visualization of Streaming Data."
+To appear in Proceedings of International Conference on Advanced Visual Interfaces (AVI), 2020.

+Chae, Junghoon, Chad A Steed, **John R. Goodall**, and Steven Hahn. ["Dynamic Color Mapping with a Multi-scale Histogram: A Design Study with Physical Scientists."](https://doi.org/10.2352/ISSN.2470-1173.2019.1.VDA-680) Visualization and Data Analysis, Society for Imaging Sciences and Technology, 2019, 680-1-680-13.

 Bridges, Robert A., Kelly M. T. Huffer, Corinne L. Jones, Michael D. Iannacone and **John R. Goodall**. ["Cybersecurity Automated Information Extraction Techniques: Drawbacks of Current Methods, and Enhanced Extractors."](https://doi.org/10.1109/ICMLA.2017.0-122) IEEE International Conference on Machine Learning and Applications (ICMLA), IEEE Press, 2017, 437-442.